oh-no-not-again/cloud-to-butt/README.md

 Download, then turn on Developer mode on Chrome Extensions, and unpack.

-Yes, I know about Godwin's Law...but apparently Trump doesn't.
+Yes, I know about Godwin's Law...c'mon people.